flamedfury/flamedfury.com/src/explore/buttonwall.md

 ---
 title: Buttonwall
-description: A collection of web buttons linking to a variety of personal homepages as well of a collection of old web buttons.
+description: A collection of new and old web buttons.
 ---

 Content